Arctic Ice

 - The area shown is in millions of square

-kilometres . - The yearly “September extent” is shown as the area covered by Arctic sea ice reaches a minimum during September.
+kilometres . - The yearly “September extent” is relevant because the area covered by Arctic sea ice reaches a minimum during September.
 The area increases during winter and decreases in summer.

-The average September extent of Arctic Sea Ice is declining at 13.7% of the 1979 to 2000 average per decade.
+The average September extent of Arctic Sea Ice is declining by 13.7% per decade relative to the 1979 to 2000 average.

-The latest graphs of sea ice extent show the same decline.
+The latest graphs of sea ice extent show the decline continues.

 See the latest Arctic Sea Ice graph.